utdata/icj-project-template/README.md

 We are using the `.html` file extension here because these WILL become actual pages on your website.

-#### Using data in Nunjucks templates
+### Using data in Nunjucks templates

 Nunjucks has special [tags to apply logic](https://mozilla.github.io/nunjucks/templating.html#tags), like looping through data within templates.
 There should be an example of this in the `index.html` page.

 Most data should be saved as key-value pairs or as an array in the `src/njk/_data/data.json`.
-(There are examples in that file as well as below.)

-You can also set global variables in `project.config.json` as key-value pairs or arrays.

-> IMPORTANT: If you add/change/delete data in either file, you must re-run the `gulp dev` command to make it available to Nunjucks.

-Have a spreadsheet of data that you need to convert to JSON?
-Try [csvjson.com](https://www.csvjson.com/csv2json).
+An example might be this:

 ```json
   "publish_date": "Feb.
 5, 2017",